 OrgSync has been tailored to work in tandem with the existing EMS space reservation processes.
 Student Organizations that are in good standing are able to reserve rooms through the EMS website.
 If a member of your executive board is unable to reserve space, they are likely not yet a member of the Room Reservation access group.
 Please follow this link for details on granting room reservation access to executive members.

 Yes.
 As long as the program dates do not conflict, you can sign up for more than one program.

-The program fee covers early move-in costs, food, transportation, program materials and activities, and a t-shirt.
+The $300 program fee covers food, transportation, program materials and activities, and a t-shirt.

-We are excited to partner with three community partners during EngageATL: Proctor Creek Watershed Council, Global Growers, and Atlanta Community Food Bank.
-Service projects will range from water testing to urban farming to mobile food pantries.
+We are excited to partner with local community partners who address service with a local, regional, or global perspective.
+Examples of previous community partners include Global Growers, Atlanta Community Food Bank, Hollis Innovation Academy, and the Proctor Creek Stewardship Council.
+The specific 2018 community partners and service projects will be announced later this summer.
 Expect to work outside for some projects and know that specific tasks are subject to change given the specific needs of the community partners.

 Since EngageATL is a short program and one that builds community among the team, we do not allow participants to meet with friends or family during the program.

 EngageATL participants will have one of three housing plans: